Samhlú - Seeing Things Seminar, May 1st

 “Across Ireland, small towns are alive with traces of the past — their streets, open spaces, even shopfronts and street furniture hold stories that continue to shape how we live today,” adds Orla Murphy of the UCD Centre for Irish Towns.“Yet many of them face new challenges such as vacancy, dereliction, degraded public space and the impacts of climate change.
 These, along with a loss of ritual and disappearing material practices all raise questions about how to sustain and nourish towns as socially inclusive places.”

 The event brings together leading voices from architecture, heritage, cultural geography and the arts to ask: what would our small towns look like if we truly connected to their material reality?
-Speakers will include: Síle de Cléir (UL), Nessa Cronin (NUIG), Fiona White (ATU), Karen Keaveney (UCD), Philip Crowe (UCD), Laura Earley, Stephen Wall (UCD), the Mayo Traveller Movement, Victoria Durrer (UCD) and more.
+Speakers will include: Síle de Cléir (UL), Nessa Cronin (NUIG), Fiona White (ATU), Karen Keaveney (UCD), Philip Crowe (UCD), Laura Earley, Stephen Wall (UCD), Victoria Durrer (UCD) and more.
 Themes will include connection to rural identity, colonialism, morphology, ritual, adaptive capacity, mapping the future, inclusion, climate change and beauty.

 Structured as a day of talks, workshops, and town walks, Samhlú – Seeing Things invites participants to explore continuity and change — from ancient May rituals to contemporary questions of livability and belonging.